Apples make great snacks for us humans, but what about guinea pigs? Can guinea pigs eat apple, or could it harm them in some way?

 Can Guinea Pigs Eat Apples?

 Yes, guinea pigs can eat apples.
-Apple skin is safe for guinea pigs, but the seeds should be avoided because they are a choking hazard and contain amygdalin, which deteriorates into hydrogen cyanide.
-Apples contain Vitamin C but follow our vet-approved feeding instructions to avoid health issues like obesity and diabetes.
+Apple skin and flesh are safe for guinea pigs, but seeds should be avoided because they are a choking hazard and contain amygdalin, which deteriorates into hydrogen cyanide.
+Apples contain Vitamin C but be sure to follow our vet-approved feeding guidelines to avoid health issues like obesity and diabetes.

 The sweet taste and sugar contained within the apple can easily lead a guinea pig to overeat the fruit, leading them to consume far too many calories for one day.
 They may gain weight due to overeating, which can lead to diabetes, and other health problems.

 Some of the most popular kinds of apples in the world are Gala, Red Delicious, and Fuji.
 While you may not be able to find these specific kinds all year round, or in your local region, you can almost certainly find some varieties of apples in every grocery store throughout the year.

 Hay should make up 80% of your guinea pig’s diet.
 High-quality hay will support digestive and dental health and keep your piggy strong and healthy.
 Check out our guide on how to pick the best hay for your piggie.

 Health Benefits: Are Apples Good for Guinea Pigs?